nopSolutions/nopCommerce-Docs/en/developer/ms-dynamics-365/index.md

 ![Find the plugin](_static/plugin_connected.png)

-Go to the **Synchronization** panel to synchronize your nopCommerce customers, products and orders with your Dynamics 365 environment.
+Go to the **Synchronization** panel to synchronize your nopCommerce customers, products, and orders with your Dynamics 365 environment.

 ## Contacts sync